Skip to main content

 • Performance is tied to the financial sector, which can be sensitive to economic cycles and regulatory changes.

-• Ongoing: Technological advancements in the financial sector, such as fintech and digital banking, could drive efficiency and growth.
+• Technological advancements in the financial sector, such as fintech and digital banking, could drive efficiency and growth.

 • Increased Interest Rates: Rising interest rates can improve the profitability of financial institutions, leading to higher earnings and potentially driving up the value of financial sector stocks.
 As interest rates rise, banks and other financial institutions can charge more for loans, increasing their net interest margins.
 This could attract more investment into JHMF as the financial sector becomes more appealing to investors.
 The timeline for this growth opportunity is dependent on macroeconomic conditions and Federal Reserve policy decisions.